w3c/wai-quick-start/source/developing.html.erb.md

 {:.attach_permalink}
 ## Reflect the reading order in the code order

-Ensure that the order of elements in the code matches the logical order of the information when presented visually.
-One way to check this is to remove <abbr>CSS</abbr> styling and compare the order of the content with the visual hierarchy of the page.
+Ensure that the order of elements in the code matches the logical order of the information presented.
+One way to check this is to remove <abbr>CSS</abbr> styling and review the the order of the content makes sense.

 {::nomarkdown}
 <%= example 'Two approaches to coding presentation of a product' %>